 To afford the money involved with buying an investment property in the UK housing market, you’ll likely opt for a buy-to-let mortgage.

-These work differently than traditional mortgages, as you’ll need to pay a 25% deposit.
+These work differently than traditional mortgages, as you’ll typically need to pay a 25% deposit.
 They’re also interest-only, which means you will only pay the interest each month without touching the overall debt.

 All the costs you can expect to pay include: